WNBA expanding to Cleveland, Detroit and Philadelphia over next five years

 “I think there’s some great historical rivalries in the NBA among these cities and, I think that will carry over to the WNBA,” Detroit Pistons vice president Arn Tellem said.
 “I would love nothing more to have a rivalry like we do in the NBA with Cleveland and Indiana, Philadelphia and New York and all these great cities and, and I think we will.”

-Other cities that bid on teams that didn’t get them include St. Louis; Kansas City, Mo.; Austin, Texas; Nashville, Tenn.; Houston; Miami; Denver; and Charlotte, N.C.
+Engelbert said she was impressed with the number of cities that bid for expansion teams, a list that included St. Louis; Kansas City, Mo.; Austin, Texas; Nashville, Tenn.; Miami; Denver; Charlotte, N.C.; and Houston.

+“There are a variety of cities that obviously bid, and one of those I wanted to shout out — because they have such a strong history in this league and their great ownership group — is Houston,” Engelbert said.
+“The Houston Comets were just an amazing one, the first four inaugural championships in the WNBA.
+So I would say that’s the one, obviously, we have our eye on.
+(Owner) Tilman (Feritta) has been a great supporter of the WNBA, and we’ll stay tuned on that.”

+Engelbert went on to say that she wanted to spread out the expansion over a few years to not dilute the talent pool.

 “We didn’t know the demand would be where the demand ended up when we ran the process last fall into the winter,” Engelbert said.
 “Given the very high demand and supply, we wanted to evaluate, too, because we’re very careful about, you know, making sure we’re balancing the number of roster spots, the number of teams.